TylerANDRE/TylerANDRE/README.md

 - 💞️ I’m looking to collaborate on a 2D Platformer
 - 📫 You can reach me via email: tylerrobertson805@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I enjoy Playing simulator games
+- ⚡ Fun fact: I enjoy playing simulator games

 <!---
 TylerANDRE/TylerANDRE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.